rombachuk/cloudant-performancecollector/documentation/Installation.md

 This script will :

-* create a new installation in `/opt/cloudant-performancecollector`
+* create a new installation in `/opt/cloudant-performancecollector` using the `conf` and `info` files contained in the installer's `cloudant-performancecollector` directory
 * backup any pre-existing `/opt/cloudant-performancecollector` content to a new directory `opt/cloudant-performancecollector-bkp-YYYYMMDDHHmm` where YYYYMMDDHHmm is the datetime of run of the install.
 You can delete this backup once you are happy with the running of the new installation
-* create new service files in `/etc/init.d` and start them : services are created called `csapi`, `csapi-migrater`
+* create new service files in `/etc/init.d` and start them : services are created called `cpc_api_processor`
 * backup any pre-existing service files in `/etc/init.d` for those services within `opt/cloudant-performancecollector-bkp-YYYYMMDDHHmm/init.d`.
 You can delete this backup once you are happy with the running of the new installation

 #### Patch Install